letony77/WordPress/Tony-plugins/README.md

 INSTALLATION : For instal the plugin you need to download the file zip and add in your WordPress environment.

-PERSONALIZATION : For change the color what do you like go in epec-custom-palette/epec-custom-palette.php and change the hexdecimal color code and change in style.css too.
+PERSONALIZATION : For change the color what do you like go in epec-custom-palette/epec-custom-palette.php and change the hexdecimal color code and change in app.css too.

 Thank you !